 Companies need to prioritise the recruitment and retention of software engineers which means coming up with creative ideas for attracting tech talent.
 Tech organisations are in strong competition to offer attractive salaries and working environments for software engineers.
 Read these tips for attracting tech talent.
 You might also want to consider the suggestions below on how to improve the situation:

 Ensure that the salary your company offers is in line with current salaries.
-Check out our IT salary guide here.
-Salary is a motivating factor and qualified IT personnel expect good financial compensation.
+Check out our IT Salary Survey guide here.
+Salary is a motivating factor and qualified IT personnel to expect good financial compensation.

 Positive company ethos